Camp Crescent 2019

 Attending Camp Crescent each camper will discover how unique they are despite having Sickle Cell Disease.

-Camp Crescent combines the traditional swimming, crafts and campfire with Senior/Junior Counselors and medical staff prepared to meet the special needs of campers who are being treated for sickle cell disease.
+Camp Crescent combines the traditional swimming, crafts and campfire with counselors and medical staff prepared to meet the special needs of campers who are being treated for sickle cell disease.

 Medical professionals are present 24 hours a day.

 Listen to the song "Sickle Cell Warriors" created by the 2015 Camp Crescent campers.

 Activities: Arts and crafts, singing, dancing, campfires, games, archery, swimming, field trip, nature hikes through the forest and a host of other special activities.